MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 }
 ```

-At this this point you have a list of `PlayFabIds` for this player (based on the credentials they’ve shared) and a list of titles for each `PlayFabId`.
+At this point you have a list of `PlayFabIds` for this player (based on the credentials they’ve shared) and a list of titles for each `PlayFabId`.
 Now what?

 Now you’re ready to delete or export!

 ## Deleting a Master Player account

-Deleting a Master Player account can be accomplished by using the new `DeleteMasterPlayerAccount` Admin API which is available in all of our SDKs.
-Please make sure you read the section above, which details how to make sure you have all of a player's PlayFabIds.
+Deleting a Master Player account can be accomplished by using the new `DeleteMasterPlayerAccount` Admin API, which is available in all of our SDKs.
+Make sure you read the section above, which details how to make sure you have all of a player's PlayFabIds.

 When you make a request to delete a player, PlayFab will quickly remove the player's personal information from our core system before sending the request to a queue processing agent, which works to remove any remaining information about the player from ancillary systems and sub-processors.